askbui152/Python_Mastermind_guesser/README.md

 In terms of networking, mastermind.py will act as the server, while mastermind_user.py is the client.
 The client will connect to the server with a known IP address and port number ahead of time.

+But for testing purposes, we set it so that whoever is testing this will be able to run it locally on 2 separate terminal windows.

 References we used:

 http://www.tutorialspoint.com/python/python_networking.htm